segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 ## Brew Coffee Bar - McNeil Pointe

 Flaky, croissant-like texture.
-The icing is more like a glazed donut—dried onto the roll instead of staying soft.
+The icing is more like a glazed donut, dried onto the roll instead of staying soft.
 A bit messy, but still a solid cinnamon roll.
 Most importantly, I almost didn't get one.

 When I visited, the couple ahead of me ordered what the barista thought was the last cinnamon roll.
 But then she saw the disappointment, the pain, the despair in my eyes, and she graciously said, "let me check though, just to be sure."